 Symptoms Explainer: What is Hypersexuality?

 Hypersexuality is defined as preoccupations with and impulsive acts around sex.
 To be hypersexuality it must cause discomfort or dysfunction for the person experiencing it.
 Sometimes incorrectly referred to as sex addiction.
-Hypersexuality is experienced by those who experience episodes of mania, personality disorders, OCD, and (C)-PTSD.
-Sexual abuse and other sexual trauma are often … Continue reading Symptoms Explainer: What is Hypersexuality?
+It's detrimental to the functioning of the person with it.
+Hypersexuality is experienced by those who experience episodes of mania, personality disorders, OCD, … Continue reading Symptoms Explainer: What is Hypersexuality?